nginxinc/nginx-azure-workshops/labs/lab1/readme.md

     }
     ```

-6. In upcoming lab, you will explore and learn more about NGINX logs and make use of these resources that you built in this section.
+6. In upcoming labs, you will explore and learn more about NGINX logs and make use of these resources that you built in this section.

 <br/>